Chapter 3:

 It hurt, and bruises were exposed all over her body—along with old scars.

 She had gotten into trouble for stealing a few times before, and she always felt guilty.
-She truly didn’t want to do it, but she didn’t know what else to do.
+Alishia truly didn’t want to do it, but she didn’t know what else to do.

-She lay down onto her mattress, the light of the moon falling across her green-grey eyes and her almost-white blonde hair.
+Laying down onto the bed, the light of the moon falling across her green-grey eyes and her almost-white blonde hair.

 Her pale skin, marked with cuts and bruises, caught the moonlight.